kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/overflow-underflow.md

 }
 ```

-Perform an overflow check outside YUL using normal Solidity to ensure correct behavior for `uint128` as it will compare the 128-bit values.

-3. Add a manual check
+3. Add a manual check.
+The below check for example ensures that if the result is less than the input, it indicates an overflow.

 ```solidity
 function getSwapQuote(uint256 amountToSwap) external view returns(uint256 outputTokens) {